Seafood processors perform a variety of tasks that can include anything from sorting, cutting and cleaning, grading, packing salmon roe to clean up.

 Here's an overview of our departments:

-- Dock Crew: Receive fish
+- Dock Crew: Receive fish at plant

 - Fish House: Cut fish